alice-biometrics/onboarding-web/README.md

 For more information about the Sandbox, please check the following [doc](https://docs.alicebiometrics.com/onboarding/access.html#using-alice-onboarding-sandbox).

-Use the `aliceonboarding.logInWithSandbox` to ease the integration.
+Use the `aliceonboarding.logInWithSandbox` function to ease the integration.

 ```js
 let sandboxToken = "<ADD-YOUR-SANDBOX-TOKEN-HERE>"